Turf Replacement Program

 - Projects do not need to meet all the desired outcomes to be eligible for reimbursement.

-- Applications demonstrating benefits beyond water conservation may be given additional consideration in the awards process.
+- Applications with benefits beyond water conservation may be given additional consideration.
 Examples might include improvements to wildlife habitat, soil health, erosion, water quality, or energy efficiency.

 - Landowners are responsible for meeting any regulations, ordinances and laws including, but not limited to, HOA regulations, City Ordinances, County Ordinances and the Colorado Noxious Weed Act.